nextai-translator/nextai-translator/README.md

      </a>
    </p>

-2. Click on the OpenAI Translator icon in the browser plugin list, and enter the obtained API KEY into the configuration interface that pops up from this plugin.
+2. Click on the LinguaLearn icon in the browser plugin list, and enter the obtained API KEY into the configuration interface that pops up from this plugin.

    <p align="center">
      <img width="600" src="https://user-images.githubusercontent.com/1206493/222958165-159719b4-28a5-44a4-b700-567786df7f03.png" />